 Roof Repair Types

-This roof includes modified bitumen technology which provides better resistance from UV damage and cracking.
-The felt roof is applied as a three layer system that comprises of a perforated underlay, a 2mm underlay, and a thick 4-5mm felt.
-These layers are enhanced with a strong polyester weave within the felt.
-This helps to increase the roof’s strength.
+This type of roof includes modified bitumen technology, which provides better resistance from UV damage and cracking.
+The felt roof is applied as a three-layer system that is comprised of a perforated underlay, a 2mm underlay and a thick 4-5mm felt.
+These layers are enhanced with a strong polyester weave within the felt, which helps to increase the roof’s strength.

 Thermoplastic Polyolefin (TPO) is a single-ply reflective roofing membrane that is made from polymerizing together polypropylene and ethylene-propylene rubber.
 TPO is installed in either a mechanically attached, point-affixed or fully adhered system.
 This installation enables the white membrane to stay exposed over the roof’s lifespan.

-In case you intend to install a single ply roofing membrane that is also energy efficient, we recommend you consider TPO roofing.
-The components of this roofing allow it to have great flexibility in cold climates.
-More so, it has the benefits of the PVC and EPDM systems and is cost effective.
+If you want to install a single ply roofing membrane that is also energy efficient, we recommend you consider TPO roofing.
+The components of this roof allow it to have great flexibility in cold climates.
+More so, it has the benefits of the PVC and EPDM systems and is cost-effective.

-TPO roof systems have been installed in homes and business premises for over 30 years now.
+TPO roof systems have been installed in homes and business premises for more than 30 years now.
 The roofing has excellent aesthetic value and can be installed in a variety of homes.
 Some of the color options that it offers are light gray, white, and black reflective color options.